The Wellington Arms

-Muddy heads to the Hampshire/Berkshire border for a country pub stay - with a modern twist.
+Muddy heads to Stratfield Turgis, just on the Berkshire border for a country pub stay - with a modern twist.

 The Wellington Arms in Stratfield Turgis, sits just 7 miles from Basingstoke along the A33 and just over 10 miles from Reading along the same stretch.
 Situated on the Wellington Estate (home to the Dukes of Wellington), the pub has recently undergone a massive refurbishment bringing it solidly into the modern age.
 There is ample parking for guests even has two different types of electric car charging port – something you wouldn’t necessarily expect out in the countryside.
 The rooms are split between the “old house” (seen above) and the modern extension towards the back, which includes a number of accessible rooms.

 Stepping into the building the first thing that struck me was the perfect balance of old and new.
 With polished hardwood floors and period fixtures throughout, you could be fooled into thinking is this just like any traditional country pub.
 Then, out of the corner of your eye, you’ll be thrown by something quote contemporary.
 The level of “quirk” in this place is absolutely spot on.

 The bar area flows through to the restaurant, with a relaxed vibe throughout.
 Lots of leather and old country house colours are very much the theme, with pictures of the Duke of Wellington dotted throughout.
 There was no set type of clientele – locals for a drink, weekend away-ers and a few young families.

 There’s also plenty of outside space here, with the restaurant having its own garden, complete with parasols and industrial heaters for the colder months (see below).
 The green field next to the pub is about to be developed into a beautiful wedding garden as well.
 To the other side of the building sits the function area, The Wellington Suite, with its very own outside seating area with a covered roof.